Kamiyado

-Kamiyado was a Japanese idol girl group that formed in 2014 and disbanded in 2024.
+Kamiyado (神宿) was a Japanese idol girl group that formed in 2014 and disbanded in 2024.

 History

 Kamiyado was formed in Harajuku in September 2014.
 The initial line-up consisted of five members: Mika Ichinose, Mei Hashima, Miki Hashima, Naho Sekiguchi and Hina Koyama.

 Naho Sekiguchi graduated from the group on January 13, 2019.
 Kira Shiomi joined the group on April 29, 2019.
 Mika Ichinose withdrew from the group on November 24, 2021.

 Kamiyado disbanded on August 19, 2024.